Ramadan TV show stirs argument across Arab world

 "Depicting the closest companions of the Prophet was a shock to the (Arab) societies," said Suaad al-Oraimi, professor of sociology at UAE University.

-Saudi Arabia's grand mufti, the highest religious authority in the country, harshly criticized the series in a sermon, while Cairo's prestigious seat of Sunni learning, al-Azhar University, also came out against it.
+Saudi Arabia's grand mufti, the highest religious authority in the country, harshly criticised the series in a sermon, while Cairo's prestigious seat of Sunni learning, al-Azhar University, also came out against it.

 "The Guided Caliphs were promised the heavens ...
 Their lives cannot be depicted by some actor," Ahmed al-Haddad, Dubai's grand mufti, wrote in an emailed statement to Reuters.